clojars/clojure-gsoc-2017/project-ideas.md

 type checking in ClojureScript to an acceptable level.

 **Expected results:**
-A usage type checker for ClojureScript.
+A usable type checker for ClojureScript.

 **Knowledge prerequisite:**
 Extensive knowledge of the ClojureScript analyzer and